-- Using a long term government rate (even on a coupon bond) as the riskfree rate on all of the cash flows in a long term analysis will yield a close approximation of the true value.
-For short term analysis, it is entirely appropriate to use a short term government security rate as the riskfree rate. - The riskfree rate that you use in an analysis should be in the same currency that your cashflows are estimated in. - In other words, if your cashflows are in U.S. dollars, your riskfree rate has to be in U.S. dollars as well. - If your cash flows are in Euros, your riskfree rate should be a Euro riskfree rate. - The conventional practice of estimating riskfree rates is to use the government bond rate, with the government being the one that is in control of issuing that currency.
-In November 2013, for instance, the rate on a ten-year US treasury bond (2.75%) is used as the risk free rate in US dollars.
+- Currency Matching: The riskfree rate that you use in an analysis should be in the same currency that your cashflows are estimated in. - In other words, if your cashflows are in U.S. dollars, your riskfree rate has to be in U.S. dollars as well. - If your cash flows are in Euros, your riskfree rate should be a Euro riskfree rate. - Just use the government bond rate?
+The conventional practice of estimating riskfree rates is to use the government bond rate, with the government being the one that is in control of issuing that currency.
+In November 2013, for instance, the rate on a ten-year US treasury bond (2.75%) is used as the risk free rate in US dollars. - If the government is default-free, using a long term government rate (even on a coupon bond) as the risk free rate on all of the cash flows in a long term analysis will yield a close approximation of the true value.
+For short term analysis, it is entirely appropriate to use a short term government security rate as the riskfree rate.